whefter/puppet-syncthing/README.md

 When specifying a password, this must be set to a valid BCrypt salt such as `$2a$10$vI8aWBnW3fID.ZQ4/zo1G.`

+> Setting this parameter will result in the module attempting to generate a bcrypt-encrypted password.
+This requires the `bcrypt` gem to be installed on the puppetmaster.

 #####`gui_options`

 Set or override arbitrary GUI options.
 Created as XML nodes in the `<gui></gui>` element.